 When the kids were little I was very good at taking them every year to the portrait studio to get their pictures taken.
 As they got older and life got busier trips for pictures went to the wayside.
 Every time I thought about scheduling a session I felt as though I had plenty of time.
-I thought… I’ll have the pictures taken when I drop a few pounds or I’ll have the pictures taken at the perfect time when I’m not too pasty or bloated or my hair is at the perfect stage in between haircuts.
+I thought… I’ll have the pictures taken when I drop a few pounds or I’ll have the pictures taken at the perfect time when I’m not too pasty or my hair is at the perfect stage in between haircuts.

 If you’re like me and have put off family portraits until the “perfect time” read this.
 It’ll make you laugh.
 It makes complete sense.
 Fatten up for those family portraits!

 This year is rolling by faster than Arielle going down the Cape Coral bridge in her racing wheelchair.
 Soon I’ll be attending two graduations.
 High school and middle school.
 That’s why it has become our year to get everything in before the change.